 Help with housing costs

 You can usually get help to pay your rent by claiming benefits if you're on a low income.

-You must apply for a National Insurance number before you can claim housing benefit.
+You must apply for a National Insurance number before you can claim benefits.

 Help with a deposit and other costs